Career experts share winning strategies that many workers overlook.

 Going back to school, whether it's part-time, at night or online, may be a good option for people who want to pursue a new career or promotion without giving up their day job.

 Congratulations are in order!
 Yes, yes.
 We know.
 You're not at the finish line quite yet, but you've come a long way and there is reason to celebrate getting this far.

-You figured out what you want and you put together a plan.
-Now you need to go for it.
+You've figured out what you want and you've put together a plan.
+Now you just need to go for it.

 "Here you need to talk to people and network," Brown-Volkman says.
 "Even if your goal is a promotion, you need to talk to your boss and your co-workers.
 Ask them how you are coming across.
 Find out what you need to differently."

 If you're introverted or afraid, this step requires a leap of faith.